How long does it take to implement a projective measurement?: Projective measurement times of finite-size systems

 In contrast to Eq.~(\ref{eq QSL Coulomb}), the minimum measurement time is here bounded by the speed with which \emph{information} can travel through the system.
 Even though this estimate is independent of the quantum speed limit, both estimates agree and are in unison with Eq.~\eqref{eq Strasi Skoti Modi time}.

 While we have focused on electromagnetic interactions, our results are general.
-Even if we could use strong nuclear forces for the system-ancilla interaction, which allow for the measurement of a small object on a yoctosecond time-scale ($10^{-24}$~s), the measurement time for a macroscopic object would be still determined by the Lieb-Robinson velocity since the strength of the nuclear forces decays very quickly to zero with increasing distance.
-Furthermore, even if we consider the speed of light, $v_I = c$, the time needed for an excitation to travel a distance of $d = 1$~m would be $\frac{1}{3}10^{-8}$~s.
+Even if we could use strong nuclear forces for the system-ancilla interaction, which allow for the measurement of a small object on a yoctosecond time-scale ($10^{-24}$~s), the measurement time for a macroscopic object would still be determined by the Lieb-Robinson velocity since the strength of the nuclear forces decays very quickly to zero with increasing distance.
+Thus, our bound on the time it takes to measure a \emph{macroscopic} quantum object remains unaffected even if it turns out that a quantum measurement of a single microscopic system can be implemented extremely fast.
+Furthermore, even if we consider the speed of light for the Lieb-Robinson velocity, i.e., $v_I = c$, the time needed for an excitation to travel a distance of $d = 1$~m would be $\frac{1}{3}10^{-8}$~s.
 This implies an ability to resolve instantaneously processes involving energy differences of 300~MHz (in the low microwave regime).
 Once more, it is impossible to justify applying an instantaneous projective measurement postulate at this time-scale.

-In Fig.~\ref{fig experiments} we compare the minimum time given in Eq.~\eqref{eq QSL Coulomb} (blue line in Fig.~\ref{fig experiments}) with various state-of-the-art experimental platforms~\cite{ElzermanEtAlNat2004, NakajimaEtAlNNT2019, SchaeferEtAlNC2014, RisteEtAlPRL2012, HumeRosenbandWinelandPRL2007, NicholsonPRL2012, MonroeEtAlArXiv2020} (black dots with reference number in Fig.~\ref{fig experiments}; details are presented in Appendix~\ref{sec appendix}).
-We emphasise that the derivation of our bound is based on assuming that macroscopic systems are composed of many locally interacting particles, so we do not necessarily expect our bound to hold for a single electron or atom.
+In Fig.~\ref{fig experiments} we compare our main result, the minimum measurement time given in Eq.~\eqref{eq Strasi Skoti Modi time} (blue line in Fig.~\ref{fig experiments}), with various state-of-the-art experimental platforms~\cite{ElzermanEtAlNat2004, NakajimaEtAlNNT2019, SchaeferEtAlNC2014, RisteEtAlPRL2012, HumeRosenbandWinelandPRL2007, NicholsonPRL2012, MonroeEtAlPRL2021} (black dots with reference number in Fig.~\ref{fig experiments}; details are presented in Appendix~\ref{sec appendix}).
+We emphasize that the derivation of our bound is based on assuming that macroscopic systems are composed of many locally interacting particles, so we do not necessarily expect our bound to hold for a single electron or atom.
 Nevertheless, as we see in Fig.~\ref{fig experiments}, our bound is never violated.